 - Do you want more traffic to your site?

-- Are you looking forward to the increase in sales?
+- Are you looking forward to an increase in sales?

 - Are you aiming to expand your customer pool?